Can you use Aloe Vera to get rid of wrinkles and fine lines?

 This face mist will last in your fridge for about a week, but you might love it so much that you will finish the bottle a lot quicker.

-Aloe Vera for Wrinkles – Side Effects and Risks
+Aloe Vera Side Effects

-Before you run out and get a giant tub of Aloe Vera gel or the largest Aloe plant you can find – There are a few things you have to know:
+Before you run out and get a giant tub of Aloe Vera gel or the largest Aloe plant you can find – there are a few things you have to know:

-This is the plant you should look for, either to plant and grown on your own, or buy a 100% pure organic gel/juice.
+This is the plant you should look for, either to plant and grow on your own or buy a 100% pure organic gel/juice.

 2. Pay attention to dosage: High amounts of Aloe can cause diarrhea and allergic reactions.
 The study has found that you only need 1/4 of a teaspoon daily to get the amazing anti-aging benefits.